LebCit/the-clean-blog/README.md

 The Clean Blog is **Fully Responsive**, with a **Modern Design** and a **Distraction Free** blog text optimized for legibility with a menu bar interface that conveniently appears when you scroll up !
 The **defined featured image of a post or page turns into a responsive full screen custom parallax header background image !**
 **Header's background image** is retrieved with AJAX to speed time's load !
-**Subtitle** option for each post and page in the backend directly under the title !
 Galleries are displayed in a **responsive touch-friendly image lightbox** when images are linked to their respective media file.
 The **fixed/revealed footer** displays social links controlled by the Customizer, and a dynamic copyright information line, based on your Site Title and the year's date of your first and last posts.
-**Custom AJAX Contact Form** with HTML validation, JS validation and PHP validate/sanitize/escape data.

 ## Installation